arioux/XL-FileTools/ReadMe.txt

 by FamFamFam (http://famfamfam.com/lab/icons/silk) and are distributed on term of the CC Attribution 4.0 License.

-The file, warning and error icons used in Preview window come from Fugue Icons by Yusuke Kamiyamane (http://p.yusukekamiyamane.com) and are distributed on term of the CC Attribution 4.0 License.
+The filter icons (use, delete, add), the file, warning and error icons used in Preview window come from Fugue Icons by Yusuke Kamiyamane (http://p.yusukekamiyamane.com) and are distributed on term of the CC Attribution 4.0 License.